jeremy-w-nicholes/Gui_Dev_Start/README.md

 ```

 more documentation on raylib can be found here ```https://github.com/raysan5/raylib```
-The reason I opted for raylib over other GUI libraries is its support for 2d and 3d graphics, and since CS 259 is about instancing objects it makes seems like a good fit.
+The reason I opted for raylib over other GUI libraries is its support for 2d and 3d graphics, and since CS 259 is about instancing objects it seems like a good fit.
 # Run the file

 ```bash